purdue-cs193-fall-2019/homework-1-bansal51/index.md

 # Yash Bansal's First CS193 Homework

--I think that the class is very helpful in terms of the resources we will be using in the future (terminal, etc.)
+- I think that the class is very helpful in terms of the resources we will be using in the future (terminal, etc.)
--The instructors for the class make the experience engaging and easy to understand
+- The instructors for the class make the experience engaging and easy to understand

 ### Markdown